Real French Conversation about Christmas Gifts (FR/EN Subs)

 I've prepared seven questions about Christmas presents and we're going to discuss them together.
 As you'll also see, this video is going to be very rich in vocabulary, because the theme of gifts actually allows us to talk about a lot of things.

-As usual, you can download the free vocabulary sheet for this video to review all the words we're going to look at.
+As usual, you can download the free vocabulary sheet for this video to review all the words we'll be looking at.

 Mathieu, the first question, I know we'll agree, but I'm not sure everyone will.
 Is it okay to offer second-hand gifts?